RickyLau2428/othello-app/README.md

 * As a user, I want to be able to see the final score of an Othello match.
 * As a user, I want to be able to save an ongoing match to file.
 * As a user, I want to be able to load an ongoing match from file.
+* As a user, I want to be able to save/load multiple games to/from file.